Master of Science in Athletic Training

 Once admitted into the program, the following items are required:

-- A nonrefundable deposit.
-A $500 deposit for the program is due within 21 days of receipt of the acceptance letter.
+- A nonrefundable deposit of $500 for the program is due within 21 days of receipt of the acceptance letter.
 This will be applied to the first term’s tuition fee.

 - Documentation of the following up-to-date immunizations: HBV series, MMR, Tdap, chicken pox, and meningococcal.

-- A signed copy of the MSAT Oath of Confidentiality regarding all medical information.
+- A signed copy of the MSAT Oath of Confidentiality (PDF) regarding all medical information.

-- A signed copy of the MSAT Communicable Disease Policy.
+- A signed copy of the MSAT Communicable Disease Policy (PDF).

 Graduate and Professional Center: Admissions